larry-xu/larry-xu.github.io/_posts/2017-10-10-pursuing-undergraduate-research.md

 Thankfully I had a lot of research experience by that point and Joe agreed to be my graduate advisor, so getting into the program was a fairly painless matter.
 It ended up being a hectic school year and a ton of work, but ultimately very intellectually rewarding in the end.
 As an undergrad, I spent maybe 10-15 hours per week on research during a semester.
 But as a grad student I would literally spend hours every day including weekends doing research, if not spend most of my waking hours at least thinking about research problems.
 This is sort of the norm as a grad student.
 Despite the extra responsibilities, requirements, and busyness, in many ways it felt more rewarding than being an undergraduate researcher because it opened up a lot of new opportunities.
 I had more control over my research agenda, was well-funded with dedicated office space, and was part of the [RISELab](https://rise.cs.berkeley.edu/) community along with Joe’s other grad students.
 I attended several memorable research talks, gave some not so memorable ones of my own, and spoke with industry folks interested in our research.
 I was a teacher and mentor while still being a student myself, read more papers than I had ever done previously before, and published my own [40-page thesis](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2017/EECS-2017-97.pdf) about a topic I became obsessed with.

 In the end, I'm glad I decided to pursue the 5th Yr M.S. at Berkeley, despite losing all the free time I would have had otherwise.
 It gave me the chance to engage deeply with research and play a much larger role than in my previous projects.
 At the end of it, I'm confident that I have the skills and expertise to lead and conduct my own research ideas.
 And even beyond research or academia, the skills I learned (e.g. critical thinking, design, communication) will certainly be beneficial in the future.
 Part of me wishes that I had more time to devote to it, another year perhaps, but the 5-6 year PhD track is too long for my tastes.
 Maybe I'll reconsider sometime later in life and find myself back in school.
 Otherwise, I believe the experience has helped me understand how to approach and think about difficult problems.
 And even now after graduating I'll continue trying to keep up-to-date with new research papers that interest me since I still want to feel connected to the academic research community.

+---

+_Special thanks to Joe Hellerstein and Eugene Wu for providing feedback on earlier drafts of this post, and for overall being incredible mentors._